jcampos8782/COVID19-API/README.md

 This project contains some simple APIs for querying and searching COVID-19 data published by the [John Hopkins School of Health](https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases).
 I make no guarantees as to the accuracy of this data.

+# UI

+Includes a minimalistic React/Redux UI which enables searching by the user's location or by a selected region.

 # API

 The web API generates swagger documentation which is accessible at /swagger-ui.html